 Boasting some of the most stunning homes in the city, the Garden District has acquired fame for its antebellum mansions and manicured gardens.
-Residents take great pride in their gorgeous properties, and the neighborhood is in bloom 12 months a year.
-Although most homes are closed to the public, with the exception of special-event tours, the views from the other side of the intricate cast-iron fences are still impressive.
+Residents take great pride in their gorgeous properties, and the neighborhood is in bloom year-round.
+Although most homes are closed to the public (except for tours on special occasions), the views from the outside the intricate cast-iron fences are still impressive.
 A stroll through

 the neighborhood is a peaceful break from more touristy areas of New Orleans.

-Originally the Livaudais Plantation, the Garden District was laid out in the late 1820s and remained part of the city of Lafayette until incorporated into New Orleans in 1852.
+Originally part of the Livaudais plantation, the Garden District was laid out in the late 1820s and remained part of the city of Lafayette until incorporated into New Orleans in 1852.
 The neighborhood attracted "new-moneyed" Americans who, snubbed by the Creole residents of the French Quarter, constructed grand houses with large English-style gardens featuring lush azaleas, magnolias, and camellias.
 Three architectural styles were favored: the three-bay Greek Revival, center-hall Greek Revival, and raised cottage.
 Renovations and expansions to these designs through the years allowed owners to host bigger and more ostentatious parties, particularly during the social season between Christmas and Carnival.
 Today many of the proud residents represent fourth- or fifth-generation New Orleanians.